pqabelian/abelian-community-website/docs/downloads/latest.md

 - Unified Wallet Mnemonic Phrase: The new mnemonic phrases can be imported and exported across Desktop Wallet Pro v1.0.0 and CLI Wallet (MLP) v2.0.0.
 And it will be further unified across all of Abelian products in the future.

 **Why should you upgrade?**
-- Full compatibility: Users can continue to use the Abelian CLI Wallet (MLP) v1.0.1, but all subsequent Abelian CLI Wallets will be based on the version of Abelian CLI Wallet (MLP) v2.0.0.
+- Full compatibility: Users can continue to use the Abelian CLI Wallet (MLP) v1.0.1, but all subsequent Abelian CLI Wallets will be based on the version of Abelian CLI Wallet (MLP) v3.0.0;
-- Facilitate the import/export of mnemonic phrases across Desktop Wallet Pro v1.0.0 and Abelian CLI Wallet (MLP) v2.0.0.
+- Facilitate the import/export of mnemonic phrases across Desktop Wallet Pro v1.0.0 and Abelian CLI Wallet (MLP) v3.0.0;
+- Support Abelian node Aconcagua fork (height 464,000).

 **For more details, Please view the link below:**
 - https://www.pqabelian.io/blog/abelian-multi-layer-privacy-wallet-cli-user-guide